lonelycode/yzma/README.md

     curl -X POST -d @dat.json http://localhost:8080/keys/foo

-The payload should be a JSON object, it will automatically be decoded and made available in the payload object, like so:
+The ca object, it will automn be any object, it will be base64 encoded and made available in the payload object, like so:

     curl -X GET http://localhost:8081/keys/foo

-    {"Status":"ok","Error":"","Data":{"foo":"bar"}}
+    {"Status":"ok","Error":"","Data":"B64-DATA-HERE"}

 ### Joining and leaving a cluster